pepstock-org/Charba-Wiki/docs/plugins/Plugins.md

 The process is triggered when [updating or reconfiguring process](#updating-or-reconfiguring) of the chart is invoked.

-The following hooks (the following one are the methods definitions in the [Plugin](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/Plugin.html)) can be used to interact during the chart updating or reconfiguring:
+The following hooks (the following ones are the methods definitions in the [Plugin](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/Plugin.html)) can be used to interact during the chart updating or reconfiguring:

 ```java
 /**